-- a. is disabled and has specific additional needs; - b. has special educational needs (whether or not they have a statutory education, health and careplan); - c. is a young carer; - d. is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvementand association with organised crime groups; - e. is frequently missing/goes missing from care or from home; - f. is misusing drugs or alcohol themselves; - g. is at risk of modern slavery, trafficking or exploitation; - h. is in a family circumstance presenting challenges for the child, such as substance abuse, adultmental health problems or domestic abuse; - i. has returned home to their family from care; - j. is showing early signs of abuse and/or neglect; - k. is at risk of being radicalised or exploited; - I. is a privately fostered child; - m. has an imprisoned parent; - n. is experiencing mental health, wellbeing difficulties; - o. is persistently absent from education (including persistently absent for part of the Trust day); - p. is at risk of 'honour' based abuse such as FGM or Forced Marriage
+- a. is disabled and has specific additional needs; - b. has special educational needs (whether or not they have a statutory education, health and careplan); - c. is a young carer; - d. is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvementand association with organised crime groups; - e. is frequently missing/goes missing from care or from home; - f. is misusing drugs or alcohol themselves; - g. is at risk of modern slavery, trafficking or exploitation; - h. is in a family circumstance presenting challenges for the child, such as substance abuse, adultmental health problems or domestic abuse; - i. has returned home to their family from care; - j. is showing early signs of abuse and/or neglect, and/or exploitation - k. is at risk of being radicalised or exploited; - I. is a privately fostered child; - m. has an imprisoned parent; - n. is experiencing mental health, wellbeing difficulties; - o. is persistently absent from education (including persistently absent for part of the Trust day); - p.
+Has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in alternative provision or a pupil referral unit. - q. is at risk of 'honour' based abuse such as FGM or Forced Marriage